 The CANTOS trial is evaluating whether interleukin-1ß (IL-1ß) inhibition with the drug canakinumab can reduce the rates of myocardial infarction, stroke, and cardiovascular death among patients with a history of previous myocardial infarction and elevated levels of hsCRP (> 2 mg/L).

-The CIRT trial which is funded by the National Heart, Lung, and Blood Institute (NHLBI) will evaluate whether low does treatment with methotrexate will reduce major vascular events among patients with a history of myocardial infarction and either diabetes or the metabolic syndrome.
+The CIRT trial which is funded by the National Heart, Lung, and Blood Institute (NHLBI) will evaluate whether low dose treatment with methotrexate will reduce major vascular events among patients with a history of myocardial infarction and either diabetes or the metabolic syndrome.
 Methotrexate is commonly used in the treatment of autoimmune disorders such as rheumatoid arthritis and psoriasis arthritis.